 This September, we’re celebrating two important birthdays.
 On the first of the month, K International turned 30.
 Meanwhile, September 7th was the 50th anniversary of Star Trek.
-In honor of the latter occasion, let’s take a look at some of the most memorable Star Trek languages, and the alien races that speak them.
+In honour of the latter occasion, let’s take a look at some of the most memorable Star Trek languages, and the alien races that speak them.

 Spoken by: The Klingons

 Klingon is the most famous of the Star Trek languages.
-It is a fully fledged constructed language, which means it has a set grammar, syntax and vocabulary.
+It is a fully-fledged constructed language, which means it has a set grammar, syntax and vocabulary.
 You could learn it yourself, if you wanted to invest the time and impress the opposite gender at your local Star Trek convention.

 Learning Klingon is not easy.
 Although the language only has 3,000 words, it was designed to be as different from most human languages as possible.
 It is guttural and harsh.
 And don’t expect it to be appreciated outside of your local Star Trek convention; actors speaking Klingon (as well as those around them) routinely have to have spittle wiped off of them between takes.
 Apparently, the Klingon race has never heard the saying “Say it, don’t spray it.”